Waiver and Transfer/Advanced Standing Policies

 - For current students, additional coursework to satisfy licensing requirements (either existing courses or SISs).
 Current Students may use elective events or, if none are available in a particular semester, pay for additional credits.

-50% of the Special Student doctoral per credit fee, plus a $100.00 (application, registration, and processing) fee.
+50% of the Special Student doctoral per credit fee, plus a comprehensive fee for application, registration and processing.
 This charge is less than the current per credit fee for matriculated doctoral students.